SamSamskies/dakine/README.md

-# Dakine
+# Dakine v.
+0.0.1

-TODO: Write a gem description
+Translates English into Hawaiian Pidgin English.
+The first version of this gem currently replaces the word 'the' with 'da' and all nouns with 'da kine'.

 ## Installation